ssteigen/acdesignhub/README.md

 #### Design Search

-* display gallery of all designs
+[x] display gallery of all designs
-* allow users to search designs that have been uploaded by any field value
-* display designs grouped by design type (`custom design`, `coat`, `hoodie`, `ballon-hem dress`, etc)
+* allow users to search designs that have been uploaded by any field value [x] display designs grouped by design type (`custom design`, `coat`, `hoodie`, `ballon-hem dress`, etc)
-* display designs with a certain tag
+* display designs that match a given term
-* display designs with a certain creator code
+[x] display designs with a certain creator code
-* allow users to click a creator code to see all designs by that creator
+[x] allow users to click a creator code to see all designs by that creator

 #### General

-* display contact info in site footer to allow reporting site issues
+[x] display contact info in site footer to allow reporting site issues

 ### Features for Later

 #### Design Detail Page
-* allow users to click a design thumbnail to see a detailed page
+[x] allow users to click a design thumbnail to see a detailed page
 * detailed page should show:
-  * original screenshot
+  [x] original screenshot
   * additional images (ex. screenshot of design applied in-game)
-  * tags associated with the design (click a tag to view all designs with that tag)
-  * thumbnails of other designs with the same creator code
+  * tags associated with the design (click a tag to view all designs with that tag) [x] thumbnails of other designs with the same creator code
   * thumbnails of similar designs?
 * allow users to upload additonal screenshots of design applied in-game (demo example use)